 Fertilizers are especially important to a planted tank for ongoing maintenance as well.
 Just like you wouldn’t plant your brand new Spring herbs in old dried out dirt without fertilizing it, you don’t want to leave your aquatic plants without the nutrients they need.

-Fertilizer requirements depend on what type of plants you’re growing, but you can find fertilizer balls or root tabs in any aquarium store.
+, but you can find fertilizer balls or root tabs in any aquarium store.

 How do you know when it’s time for some extra love for your plants?
 Keep watch on your tank regularly and take note of any changes in your plants, including yellowing leaves, thin or spindly growth, or pale veins.
 Generally, these are signs of deficiencies including a lack of nitrogen, iron, potassium, or trace elements.